gabrielstine/Stine-Score/README.md

 Nested held-out-session validation produced a Brier score of 0.0765, ROC AUC of 0.9633, and average precision of 0.9591.
-These numbers estimate agreement with Gabe's historical decisions, not a universal biological ground truth.
+These numbers estimate agreement with my historical curation decisions, not a universal biological ground truth.
 See [`models/README.md`](models/README.md) for limitations and version details.

 ## Installation